Balasubramanian-pg/Power-Apps/Interview Questions/0-10/Readme.md

-Of course!
-Here are detailed, bullet-point answers to the first 10 beginner-level questions.

-***

 ### **1. What is Power Apps, and what are its primary use cases?**

 *   **What it is:** Power Apps is a suite of Microsoft products that allows users to build custom, low-code business applications for mobile devices, tablets, and the web without traditional programming.